 The City of Kerrville Parks & Recreation Department hosts a variety of special events throughout the year.
 Whether you prefer to spend the day with your family in a park, dance the night away, or catch a movie in the park, Kerrville offers lots of ways to get outdoors and play.
+Visit kerrvilletx.gov/events and follow @cityofkerrville on Instagram and the City of Kerrville Parks and Recreation Department Facebook page to keep up with all of our events!

 The novel coronavirus (COVID-19) has been declared a worldwide pandemic.
 COVID-19 is extremely contagious and is believed to spread mainly from person-to-person contact.
 As a result, federal, state, and local governments and federal and state health agencies recommend social distancing and have, in many locations, prohibited the congregation of groups of people.